About 529 Plans

 For more details, including treatment of rollovers, non-qualified withdrawals, withdrawals taken within 365 days of a contribution and recapture provisions, read the Plan Description and check with your tax advisor.

-When you contribute to the Edvest College Savings Plan, any account earnings can grow federal and Wisconsin income tax-deferred until withdrawn.
-Plus, distributions used to pay for qualified higher education expenses will be free from federal and Wisconsin income tax.
+When you contribute to an Edvest account, any earnings can grow federal and Wisconsin income tax-deferred until withdrawn.
+Plus, withdrawals used to pay for qualified higher education expenses will be free from federal and Wisconsin income tax.

 Contributions to an Edvest College Savings Plan account may help reduce the taxable value of your estate.
 For more information about gifting, please click here.

-The earnings portion of a non-qualified withdrawal is subject to state and federal income taxation and the additional 10% federal tax.
+The earnings portion of a non-qualified withdrawal is subject to state and federal income taxation and the 10% additional federal tax on earnings (the "Additional Tax").
 See the Plan Description for details.

 If you are taking a withdrawal to pay for qualified higher education expenses of the beneficiary, there will be no federal or state income tax.
 Find out how to make a withdrawal.